This feature is included from the Pro Plan and up.

 When using the Auto-schedule feature, it might be useful to know:

-- Working time rules & Contract rules: to make sure that you, as well as your employees, respect the terms you agreed upon, assigning shifts automatically takes those into account those rules.
-The result is guaranteed to follow the rules and meet the requirements for the schedule.
+Working time rules & Contract rules: to make sure that you, as well as your employees, respect the terms you agreed upon, assigning shifts automatically takes those into account.
 If you don't use either one of those rule types, the system will simply try to assign the hours equally.
 When the situation requires it, you can always make manual changes to your schedule.

 Head over to the Auto-schedule: advanced settings guide to learn how you can customize this feature to fit the needs of your organization.